 - The skin is intermittently cleansed using saline/chlorhexidine soaked gauze.

-- Frosting of the scar surface will last up to 12 hours
+- Frosting of the scar surface will last for few hours

 - The skin around the treated sites will be red and sore for 24 to 48 hours